yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : An Authorization Server downstream of another *Authorization Server*.
 It may be an *OAuth Broker* or the *User-Interacting Authorization Server*.

 **User-Interacting Authorization Server**:
 : An Authorization Server which interacts with end-user.
-The interaction may be interim navigation (e.g: user input is required to guide where to redirect), or performs user authentication and request authorization.
+The interaction may be interim navigation (e.g: user input is required to guide where to federate), or performs user authentication and request authorization.

 **User-Interacting App**:
 : Native App of *User-Interacting Authorization Server*.